NORTH POLE | Arctic

 Your safety and success are the top priorities, in that order.

 An expedition company should invest heavily and plan extensively for your safety.
-Look for safeguards and redundancies and feel free to ask lots of questions about your operators’ safety policies and expedition philosophy.
+Look for safeguards and redundancies, and feel free to ask lots of questions about your operators’ safety policies and expedition philosophy.

 There are nuances to Polar Expeditions that need to be planned meticulously.